SaeedTaghavi/CS/docs/OS/Chap04.md

 ### 4.3.3 Many-to-Many Model

 - pros:
-    - A combination of parallelism and efficiency.
+    - A combination of parallelism and efficiency

 eg. Solaris 2 & 9, IRIX, HP-UX, Tru64 UNIX